 Group projects are an integral part of research and are encouraged.
 However, there should be only one designated principal presenter during the event.

 The principal presenter should complete the submission form with his or her name and information and can list any co-authors and collaborators in the submission form.
 Names of any co-authors and/or collaborators will appear in the Abstract Booklet.

-Groups are encouraged to submit individual abstracts and present different posters or give separate oral presentations for the same research.
+Groups may submit individual abstracts and present different posters or give separate oral presentations for the same project when the research goals are different.
 A large part of the project evaluation is being able to answer questions showing a deep understanding of the work that has been done.